PaoloMonti42/salt/docs/0x02_the_plugin.md

 Going back one step, the kernel APIs that make use of this function are **kmem_cache_alloc** and **kmalloc**.

 Albeit similar, I had to follow some different approaches for tracing the unfolding of those functions:
 * kmem_cache_alloc -> luckily, this procedure already receives as an argument the address of the target cache to allocate to: every useful information can be gathered at the beginning.
-XXX return.

 * kmalloc -> in this case, the caller does not specify (nor know) the target cache; it only passes the size of the desired object, and then the function computes the target cache through **kmalloc_slab()**.
 Information can only be retrieved at that point, so it's necessary to use a *finish* breakpoint at its return point.
 Also, in the case of preemption, some desynchronization can happen, so that needs to be handled.